bepcyc/spark-tools/README.md

-##Spark tools
+## Spark tools
-A project consisting of helper classes for those who spend lots of time with Spark.
+Helper classes for those who spend lots of time with Spark.

 Currently supports both Spark 2.0 / Scala 2.11 as well as Spark 1.6 / Scala 2.10.

-###Getting the library
+### Getting the library
 Add this to your `build.sbt`:

 ```scala